+Notes

-Notes Unit of fishery
+Unit of fishery

-Fisheries can be assessed at a range of size of 'units', from individual fishermen, through groups, co-operatives, to a whole estuary.
+Fisheries can be assessed at a range of size of 'units', from individual fishermen, through groups, co-operatives, to a whole estuary to the Eel Management Unit (or District) on which Eel Management Plans are based.
+The default unit will be the Eel Management Unit unless there are good data or information available at a smaller catchment level.

 Smaller units, eg. a single fisherman, brings individual responsibility but greater cost per fisher (of assessment).
 Larger units bring economies of scale, and the whole group of fishermen must trust each other to operate according to the required standards and regulations.
 Contract agreements / conditions of use will be provided so that individuals and collectives understand their responsibilities.

-Where assessment for individuals is prohibitively expensive, we will seek to facilitate collaboration to bring groups together to conduct multiple single assessments to make it more affordable.
+Where assessment for individuals is prohibitively expensive, collaboration to bring groups together is encouraged to conduct multiple single assessments.